nishanths/cocoa-hugo-theme/README.md

 ## Fonts and Colors

 The primary font face is Proxima Nova in 400 and 700 weights.
-If you own the font, create a font face declarations like in the example below, and place it in `static/css/webfonts.css`:
+If you own the font, create a font face declarations like in the example below, and place it in the path specified in [`.Site.Params.WebfontsFile`](#site-variables):

 ````css
 @font-face {